mariyade/buy-to-let-data-pipeline/README.md

 ### Background

-This project is a proof of concept (PoC) for automating the analysis of buy-to-let property investment returns.
+This project is a proof of concept (PoC) for automating the analysis of UK buy-to-let properties with tools Spark, Airflow, PostgresSQL, GCP, Docker.
 The pipeline:
 - scrapes renting and sale listings from Rightmove
 - calculates gross and net rental yields
 - uses official UK data on property sale prices from the Land Registry